This post may contain affiliate links. Please read our disclosure policy.

 This homemade cashew milk recipe was originally posted in March 2020 but has been updated as of October 2021 with some extra notes, tips, uses, and flavor varieties!

-I’ve been making dairy-free milk for several years now, including coconut milk, oat milk, and plenty of nut and seed options like almond milk, hazelnut milk, and this wonderfully creamy homemade cashew milk!
+I’ve been making dairy-free milk for several years now, including homemade coconut milk, homemade oat milk, and plenty of nut and seed options like homemade almond milk, homemade hazelnut milk, and this wonderfully creamy homemade cashew milk!
 Not only are homemade nut milks free from gums, stabilizers, and other additives, but they’re simple to make, usually cost less, and best of all, in the case of homemade cashew milk, you don’t even have to strain it (most of the time, anyway!).

 All you need for this homemade cashew milk is just two ingredients (soaked cashews and water) and a few minutes of hands-on prep.
 The results are a smooth, creamy texture and delicious dairy alternative.
 It’s perfect for drinking, baking with, adding to sauces, and more!
 Plus, there are tons of ways to adapt this simple recipe.
 For example, change the water to cashew ratio based on how creamy you want it to be, add sweetener and other flavoring options if preferred, and more!